Guanglong/csci3-js/README.md

-# csci3-js
-course assignments by Long for cscie-3
+course assignments by me for cscie-3 , which is password protected